muhannadpv786/aws-terraform-eks-setup-without-modules/README.md

  It will install ingress controller once cluster is setup and config file is generated.
 This ingress controller would be helpful for Ingress resources to provision ALB.
 ```

-**Cluster Autoscaler IAM Role:**
+**Cluster Autoscaler IAM Role (cluster-autoscaler.tf):**

 ```
-This tf file would create required IAM Role and policies for Cluster autoscaler to work properly.
+This tf file cluster-autoscaler.tf would create required IAM Role and policies for Cluster autoscaler to work properly.
 ```

 **Cluster Autoscaler**